leonlinsx/minimal-mistakes/_posts/2020-04-29-Her-Tinder.md

 **Footnotes**

-1. People would say [machine learning is a subset of AI](https://towardsdatascience.com/clearing-the-confusion-ai-vs-machine-learning-vs-deep-learning-differences-fce69b21d5eb "ML"), I'll use the terms interchangeably here for convenience since it seems the principles hold across both areas; Scott would disagree.
+1. People would say [machine learning is a subset of AI](https://towardsdatascience.com/clearing-the-confusion-ai-vs-machine-learning-vs-deep-learning-differences-fce69b21d5eb "ML"), I'll use the terms interchangeably here for convenience since it seems the principles hold across both areas; Scott would separate them.
 "The intention of ML is to enable machines to learn by themselves using the provided data and make accurate predictions."
 2. Credit [Daniel McCarthy on twitter](https://twitter.com/d_mccar/status/1237738926086987777?s=20 "Daniel")
 3. The cloud operations here include training the AI model, model inference, data transfer
 4. PDF pg 6 on their FY20 Q4 8K.
 Also note that for simplicity I've taken wholeco COGS, which includes the less profitable professional services business.
 If you take the COGS on subscription alone, they're at 80% gross margins.